Dushyantgoswami/docs/docs/developers/cosmwasm-rollapp/run-the-rollapp.md

 ## Start the node

-Build, init and run the RollApp using the following script.
+Build, init and run the RollApp using the following script:

 ```sh
 export KEY_NAME=test-key